rajin-khan/rajin-khan/README.md

 - 🌱 I’m currently learning about **Design & Analysis of Algorithms**

-- 💬 Ask me about **OOP, Data Structures and Algorithms, Graphic Designing and life as a student in North South University**
+- 💬 Ask me about **OOP, DSA, Graphic Designing and life as a student in NSU**

 - 📫 How to reach me: **rajin.khan2001@gmail.com**